 The following image shows a warehouse where high volume inventory (RED) was spread across the warehouse, resulting in unnecessary walking time.
 After the analysis was conducted, high-volume items (RED) were moved to the front and low-volume items (GREEN) to the back.

-For warehouses and distribution centers that do not process customer orders, an ABC analysis can be done base on receiving and shipping volumes.
+For warehouses and distribution centers that do not process customer orders, an ABC analysis can be done based on receiving and shipping volumes.

 Select the Correct Picking Methodology